richardgourley/richardgourley/README.md

   - Good knowledge of DirectQuery and Import mode
   - Comfortable with visualizations (including forecasting, QuickInsights, Q&A)

-Django
+**SQL**
+  - Very comfortable with all Data Query Language, groupby, joins, union, case, subqueries, correlated subqueries
+  - Very comfortable with aggregating data
+  - Reasonably proficient in Window functions
+  - Comfortable with DML and DDL
+  - Data warehouse design - star schema and snowflake schemas
+  - Experience with SQL Server, MySQL and PostgreSQL

+**Pandas**
+  - Comfortable with dataframes
+  - Comfortable with creating visualizations

+**Django**
   - Experience in creating bespoke apps and dashboards
   - Work with Bootstrap for effective simple grid based front-end sites based on Django ORM models
   - Comfortable creating effective login systems
   - Comfortable with Django forms

-Pandas
+**Python**
-  - Comfortable with dataframes
+  - Comfortable with Python
+  - As mentioned above, good with Django, Pandas
-  - Comfortable with creating visualizations
+  - Comfortable with plotly and matplotlib

-- Cloud
+  - Learning PySpark
+  - BeautifulSoup, requests, openpyxl, selenium

+**Cloud**
   - Web applications
   - Synapse Analytics and Synapse Studio
   - SQL pools